How to Become a Project Manager

 - Monitoring and Controlling

-To become a Project Management, you must learn the fundamentals of these phases and processes.
+To become a Project Manager, you must learn the fundamentals of these phases and processes.
 There are many different ways you can choose to go about learning project management fundamentals.
 You could pursue a college or university degree in project management.
 If a traditional university isn’t the right fit for you, there are also a range of project management courses and online training options.
 Which path is better?
 That depends on you.
 Either option will help you make contacts with others entering the same industry and begin to build your professional network in project management, which can only help you land that elusive first job.